dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 We can read the main counter at any time, which is measured in in timer ticks.
 We can convert these ticks into realtime by multiplying them with the timer period in the general capabilities register.
 Bits 63:32 of the general capabilities register contain the number of femtoseconds for each tick.
 A nanosecond is 1000 femtoseconds, and 1 second is 1'000'000'000 femtoseconds.

-We can also write to the main counter, usually you would write a 0 here when initializing the HPET in order to be able to determine uptime, but this is not really necessary.
+We can also write to the main counter, usually we would write a 0 here when initializing the HPET in order to be able to determine uptime, but this is not really necessary.

 The general capabilities register contains some other useful information, briefly summarized below.
-If you're after more detail, all of this is available in the public specification.
+If interested in more details, all of this is available in the public specification.

 - *Bits 63:32*: This number of femtoseconds for each tick of the main clock.
 - *Bits 31:16*: This field contains the PCI vendor ID of the HPET manufacturer, not needed for operation.